-Stockholders' Rights under Stockholders' Rights not in The Corporation Code The Corporation Code Stockholders' Rights concerning Annual/Special There are no stockholders' rights concerning Stockholders Meeting are in accordance with Annual/Special Stockholders' Meeting that differ provisions stated in the Corporation Code. from those laid down in the Corporation Code.
+Stockholders' Rights under Stockholders' Rights not in The Corporation Code The Corporation Code Stockholders' Rights concerning Annual/Special The stockholders' rights concerning Stockholders Meeting are in accordance with Annual/Special Stockholders' Meeting are provisions stated in the Corporation Code. consistent with those laid down in the Corporation Code.